 I started to draw the shape of only one country and then asked my children to let me know which countries were bordering that specific country and what are the names of their capital cities.
 As they slowly found the answers, I transferred my pen through the imaginative ocean and asked them about other continents’ countries and capitals.

 When I started the game at the coffee shop, my dear human beings serving the coffee began to react and started to play the game.
-We “found out” about Australia capital-Canberra, Venezuela’s-Caracas, Chile’s-Santiago, Turkey’s-Istanbul, Romanian-Bucharest, Peru’s-Lima, Nederlands-Amsterdam, India’s-New Delhi, Pakistan’s-Islamabad, Malaysia’s-Kuala Lumpur, Ireland’s-Dublin, Serbia’s-Belgrade, Cyprus-Nicosia till the moment where a beautiful young lady asked about the capital of Madagascar!
+We “found out” about Australia capital-Canberra, Venezuela’s-Caracas, Chile’s-Santiago, Turkey’s-Ankara, Romanian-Bucharest, Peru’s-Lima, Nederlands-Amsterdam, India’s-New Delhi, Pakistan’s-Islamabad, Malaysia’s-Kuala Lumpur, Ireland’s-Dublin, Serbia’s-Belgrade, Cyprus-Nicosia till the moment where a beautiful young lady asked about the capital of Madagascar!

 I must say that she found my “Achilles tendon!”
 I did not know, even that my mind immediately went to the story of an Italian friend of mine who adopted the child from Madagascar!
 But, still, in vain, I could not recall the name of the capital!